SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw4/README.md

 1. Set two array, v1 with size 200, v2 also with size 200 but its values are half of v1.
 Then calculate properties of v1, v2, v1+v2 and v1-v2.

-2. Set v3 with size 150, to test program in case of different sizes.
+2. Set v3 with size 150, and v4 with size 300, to test program in case of different sizes.

 3. In the end, all properties are given true checked by me.